mcastellin/udacity-cloud-devops-capstone/README.md

 ### Post release validation

 A post-reelase validation step (smoke testing) is performed right after a successful deployment.
-This steps uses *Locust* to validate the application is responsive and can handle a certain amount requests without failure.
+This steps uses *Locust* to validate the application is responsive and can handle a certain amount of requests without failure.

 ![smoke testing](img/post_release.png)